iblh/hexo-theme-material/_posts/2013-11-30-linux-join-ad.md

 excerpt: This post shortly outlines how you could join a Active Directory under linux.
 categories: blog
 tags:
+- active directory
-- centos
+- likewise-open
-- qgis
+- ubuntu
 - server
-- postgresql
-- postgis
 ---

 The easiest way, at least for me, is to use the ```likewise-open``` package.
 You can find the official documentation [here](https://help.ubuntu.com/community/LikewiseOpen).
 Under Ubuntu you can simple install this package using ```apt-get```.